mobify/mobify-modules/README.md

 All modules available on [GitHub](https://github.com/mobify/mobify-modules) and published under an [MIT license](http://www.mobify.com/mobifyjs/license/).

-To develop each module, look at the READMEs for each individual module subfolder.
+For more information about developing a particular module, take a look at the README.md for that module.

 ## Github Page for Mobify Modules

-The Mobile Modules page runs on Jekyll.
+The Mobify Modules page runs on Jekyll.
 Using Jekyll, it is very simply to use Github Pages to create a landing page for your code.

 ### Installation